 #4 Working at One Medical: How Being an Engineer in Healthcare is Different from Other Engineering Jobs

 Mark: How is working at One Medical different from working as an engineer in another industry?

 Flavia: For me, it's the impact we have on people's lives.

 Mark: So you truly believe we're still on that path?

-Flavia: Yes I do.
+Flavia: I do.

 Any general advice posted on our blog, website, or app is for informational purposes only and is not intended to replace or substitute for any medical or other advice.
-The One Medical Group entities and 1Life Healthcare, Inc. make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
+1Life Healthcare, Inc. and the One Medical entities make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately trained and qualified medical services provider.